Soccer Bowl 2016

-Soccer Bowl 2016 is the North American Soccer League's postseason championship match of the 2016 season which determined the NASL Champion.
+NASL Championship Final 2016 is the North American Soccer League's postseason championship match of the 2016 season which determined the NASL Champion.

 Background

 The Indy Eleven were the first team to earn a spot in "The Championship", when they won the Spring Championship back in June.
 They edged out the New York Cosmos in the Spring season on the third tiebreaker (head-head).
 The New York Cosmos responded by winning the Fall Championship.
 They qualified with two games to spare and setting the home unbeaten record in modern NASL history.
 The league saw six teams fighting for the last playoff spot with four games left to play.
 Going into the final matchday, only two teams were left.
 Before their final regular season match, Rayo OKC qualified for "The Championship" in their first season.

 Path to the final

 Semi-final #1

 Indy Eleven and FC Edmonton met three times in the regular season.
 They split the first game in the Spring season, and they each won their home match-ups in the Fall season.